 Spring 2017

-What Trump's Tax Plan Could Mean For Death And Taxes

-By Jason Smolen and Dan Ruttenberg

-President Donald Trump's tax overhaul plan includes a repeal of the federal estate tax.
-This may sound like great news for wealthy individuals hoping to pass on more of their assets to loved ones.
-However, depending on its final form, those same people may face a different sort of tax bite.
+What Trumponomics Could Mean for Death and Taxes By Jason Smolen and Dan Ruttenberg hoping to pass on more of their assets to loved ones.
+In reality, those same people may face a different sort of tax bite.